Margolese National Brain Disorders Prize

 • Impact on policy and practice

-• Forging partnerships with scientists and others to foster heart disorders research and/or to implement discoveries
+• Forging partnerships with scientists and others to foster brain disorders research and/or to implement discoveries

 • Cultivating future leaders in the field

-• Contributions to the treatment, amelioration, or cure of heart disorders
+• Contributions to the treatment, amelioration, or cure of brain disorders

 • New: Approach to ensuring equity, diversity and inclusion is embedded